Rewards and Recognition

 REWARDS AND RECOGNITION

-At De Warenne we believe that the amount of effort an individual makes has a direct impact on achievement in all walks of life.
+At De Warenne Academy we believe that the amount of effort an individual makes has a direct impact on achievement in all walks of life.
 We aim to teach our students to be motivated to learn, resilient in the classroom and a pleasure to have in the academy.
 We recognise all positive contributions to academy life using effort points and as these accumulate, so students are rewarded and recognised on a half termly basis.

-Every half term we report on academic progress and effort in lessons to students and their parents.
+Twice a year we report on academic progress and effort in lessons to students and their parents.

 Each subject teacher awards an effort score to recognise a student’s attitude to learning in lesson and their homework.
 The scores range from E4 to E1: